How to Make Money as a Teenager

 Online Marketplaces

 Selling items you no longer need is a practical way to declutter and make money.
 Start by gathering items you want to sell, such as clothes, electronics, or books.
 Take clear photos, write detailed descriptions, and set fair prices.
-This can be a quick way to earn some cash while making room for new things.
+This may be a quick way to earn some cash while making room for new things.
 However, it's important to note that you'll need to sell under a parent's account (with their permission, of course) until turning 18.

 Part-Time Jobs for Teens